Getting Started in an Internship/

 13. Student completes Intern’s Site Evaluation.

-14. Internship Coordinator ensures all forms are complete.
+14. Internships Coordinator ensures all forms are complete.

 Evaluations are your responsibility